 2-4 Broad St, Margate CT9 1EW | Visit the website.

 Another of my absolute favourites in Margate.
 Yes, there is more than one.
 New Street Bistro is run by a cracking father and son team who specialise in seasonal dishes.
 The focus is very much on quality over quantity here, with only three starters, three mains and two desserts on the menu on a typical day.
 If you eat fish, I always recommend the smoked trout, but vegans and vegetarians can get ready for a taste sensation as the team really put special effort into making delicious and exciting non-meat dishes.
 Oh, and I might be slightly biased (because a certain JJP might be front of house), but the service here is absolutely top notch and like none other you’ll experience in Margate.

-COVID operations: New Street Bistro have opened a garden just across the road from their normal site.
-Enjoy lunch and dinner al fresco, but make sure you check their Instagram page for the latest opening times. .
+COVID operations: New Street Bistro have opened a garden just across the road from their normal site (now closed for Winter).
+Re-opening inside from November.
+Check their Instagram page for the latest opening times.

 23 New St, Margate CT9 1EG | Check out the Instagram.